unskript/Awesome-CloudOps-Automation/AWS/legos/aws_filter_all_ec2_instances/README.md

         region: Used to filter the volume for specific region.

 ## Lego Input
-This Lego takes take one inputs region.
+This Lego take one input region.

 ## Lego Output
 Here is a sample output.